Recoskie/JDasm/docs/Basics.md

 <br />

-Lastly you can get very creative in software with raw graphics pixel format.
+Lastly you can get very creative in software with raw graphics format.
 You can compare the difference in colors and define edges and shapes and create an artificial intelligence that learns and understands its surroundings, or create video/picture enhancers, and filters.
 The possibilities are limitless.

 <br />